Wallet delegated signature through webhooks

 signerWallet: "string"

-Testing the communication between T-REX Engine Blockchain API and your implementation
+Testing the communication between the T-REX Engine Blockchain API and your implementation

 In order to test the communication between the T-REX Engine and your implementation, you can simply call the following endpoint: